frioux/leatherman/internal/tool/misc/img/draw.md

 NaN or something is causing the issue.)  `line` is used when drawing `circle`s, so you can see the bug by drawing a circle and there will be weird gaps in the top and bottom of them.

+## DEBUGGING

+If you set the `LM_DEBUG_DRAW` env var a debug.gif and debug.log will be created with a frame / logline per event.
+The env var should be set to a regex that filters events, so `.` will show all events.